cyyynthia/react-hybrid-boilerplate/README.md

  - Build the app: `pnpm run build`
  - And then start the http server! `pnpm run start`

 You can change the port by setting the PORT env variable.
+By default, it'll listen on http://localhost:6969.

 ## Things I consider adding in the future
  - TypeScript support